chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **a.
 What voltage values do you see from your force sensor?**

+The voltage values appear to vary between 0V when no pressure is applied, to the close to the full 5V.
+On a 0 to 1023 scale, I am able to get readings between 0 and 1003.
+A reading of 1003 implies 1003/1023 = 0.98 of the full voltage, or 4.9V.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+The relationship does not appear to be linear, because I need to apply much more incremental force to go from a reading of 1000 to 10003 than I do from 0 to 3.
+It appears to be more of a logarithmic relationship than a linear one.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**